Top 10 Best Beatles Albums

 This album is actually a bit underrated.
 Sure, the tone is a little uneven, with melancholy tracks such as I'm a Loser and Baby's in Black mixed in with cheerful tracks like Eight Days a Week and Every Little Thing, but that doesn't stop the songs from being AWESOME!
 The original songs are very catchy and meaningful, and the covers are great too.
 Also, the reason they included so many covers was that they played those songs back in their Liverpool days and wanted to put some of those on an album.

 No, they were not naked while recording this.
 This album was released in 2008 by Paul McCartney as a better alternative to the original Let It Be album.
-While they did remove two songs (Dig It and Maggie Mae), these were pretty useless and bad songs.
+While they did remove two songs (Dig It and Maggie Mae), these were considered pretty useless and bad songs.
 However, they added another song (Don't Let Me Down), which is phenomenal.
-One other thing they did was remove all of the background chatter that would happen before some songs, like the chatter in the beginning of Two of Us, Dig A Pony's false start, and the chatter before Get Back.
+One other thing they did was remove all the background chatter that would happen before some songs, like the chatter at the beginning of Two of Us, Dig A Pony's false start, and the chatter before Get Back.
 The songs are also rearranged in a better order.

 A collaboration of all The Beatles' greatest hits.
 Number 1 in all aspects.
 Yes, they remix some of the songs, but I don't think it hurts the song.
 I actually like how the album flows.
 Not just my favorite Beatles album, but my favorite album, period.